-The Lewis Walpole Library is currently working to digitize and catalog its collection of over one thousand prints by and after William Hogarth (1697–1764), thus providing widespread access to these important holdings for scholars, students, and the public via Orbis and Quicksearch, the Yale University Library Catalog, and the Lewis Walpole’s Digital Collections and legacy Library Digital Images Collection (DL)
+The Lewis Walpole Library is currently working to digitize and catalog its collection of over one thousand prints by and after William Hogarth (1697–1764), thus providing widespread access to these important holdings for scholars, students, and the public via Orbis and Quicksearch, the Yale University Library Catalog, and the Library’s Digital Collections.

 The library’s outstanding collection of prints by William Hogarth has been described by Ronald Paulson, author of Hogarth’s Graphic Works, as “unparalleled, at least in the United States.”
 These Hogarth collections were formed by W.S.
 Lewis and Annie Burr Auchincloss Lewis following on their primary interest in Horace Walpole (1717-1797), who himself had been an enthusiastic collector of Hogarth.
 In his biographical essay on Hogarth in Anecdotes of Painters, Walpole characterized the artist as “that great and original genius.”
 With this essay, Walpole included the first published inventory of Hogarth’s prints, based largely on his own collection.
 W.S.
 Lewis similarly came to think of Hogarth, after Walpole himself, as “a second subcontinent in the eighteenth century.”